 - Data collection: compare the number of purchases and revenue in the campaign report to your primary analytics platform.

-- Probability to Be Best score: look at 2 metrics that did not affect each other directly.
-For eCommerce, we recommend add to cart and purchase.
+- Probability to Be Best score: look at 2 metrics.
+For eCommerce: "Add to Cart" and "Purchase".
 In each campaign, count how many variations have a score greater than 95% for one of these metrics.
-This is a false winner, but should occur around 5% of the time statistically due to random chance.
+This is a false winner, that can occur around 5% of the time statistically due to random chance.

 Why should I run 10 tests?